- Diabetes is a condition that occurs when the body cannot maintain healthy levels of sugar (glucose) in the blood.

 - Type 1 diabetes is diabetes caused by the immune system attacking and destroying the cells in the pancreas that normally produce insulin.

 - If you develop type 1 diabetes, you will experience symptoms of high blood sugar (hyperglycaemia) including thirst, frequent urination, unexplained weight loss and fatigue.

-Although there is currently no cure, type 1 diabetes can be managed with insulin and by having a healthy lifestyle.
+- Type 1 diabetes cannot be cured but it can be managed with insulin injections and maintaining a healthy lifestyle.

 What is type 1 diabetes?